QA Runs

 Section titled “Starting a run”From a QA Flow, click Run Now (or Run Again if the flow has run before) and configure the run:

 A run starts immediately and you’re taken to its live view.
-Tests update in real time as the agent works through them.
+Journeys update in real time as each persona works through them.

 Watching a run

-Section titled “Watching a run”While a run is in flight, each test moves through these states:
+Section titled “Watching a run”While a run is in flight, each Journey moves through these states:

-The run summary shows live counts of passed, needs-healing, and failed tests, along with elapsed time.
-You can Stop a run at any time — in-flight tests are marked stopped.
+The run summary shows live counts of passed, failed, and indecisive Journeys, along with elapsed time.
+You can Stop a run at any time — in-flight Journeys are marked stopped.

 Reading results

-Section titled “Reading results”Every test is evaluated automatically against its expected outcome.
+Section titled “Reading results”Every Journey is evaluated automatically against its expected outcome.
 The verdict explains:

 - Whether the outcome was reached.